INSPRA- eplerenone tablet, film coated

 INSPRA has been evaluated for safety in 3091 patients treated for hypertension.
 A total of 690 patients were treated for over 6 months and 106 patients were treated for over 1 year.

 Gynecomastia and abnormal vaginal bleeding were reported with INSPRA but not with placebo.
-The rates of these sex hormone-related adverse events are shown in Table 4.
-The rates increased slightly with increasing duration of therapy.
-In females, abnormal vaginal bleeding was also reported in 0.8% of patients on antihypertensive medications (other than spironolactone) in active control arms of the studies with INSPRA.
+The rates increased with increasing duration of therapy.

 Creatinine: Increases of more than 0.5 mg/dL were reported for 6.5% of patients administered INSPRA and for 4.9% of placebo-treated patients.